 Quarterly estimated tax due dates:

 The United States has a pay-as-you-go income tax system.
 Since you don’t have an employer submitting tax on your behalf each pay period, the IRS (and mostly likely your state’s department of revenue) wants a quarterly payment from you.
-Below are the quarterly estimated tax payment due dates for 2019:
+They’ve divided the year into four period.
+Here are due dates for 2019:

 April 15, 2019: Not only is this the income tax due date, it’s the due date for your first quarterly estimated tax (QET) payment.
 In April, you’ll pay quarterly estimated taxes on the income you made in January, February, and March 2019.

-June 17, 2019: This is when you’ll pay quarterly estimated taxes on the income you made in April, May, and June 2019.
-This due date falls in the middle of June, so you’ll want to do a little extra estimating to ensure you pay the right amount for this quarter.
+June 17, 2019: This is when you’ll pay quarterly estimated taxes on the income you made in April and May 2019.

-September 16, 2019: Quarterly estimated taxes for the months of July, August, and September 2019 are due on this date.
-Just as in June, these quarterly estimated taxes are due within the quarter.
+September 16, 2019: Quarterly estimated taxes for the months of June, July, and August 2019 are due on this date.

 Sales tax due dates: